cyclotruc/gitingest/README.md

   - Token count
 - **CLI tool**: Run it as a shell command
 - **Python package**: Import it in your code
 - **VS Code Extension**: Instantly analyze private and public repositories within your code editor with just a few clicks
   - Fully Secure 🔐
   - Same website look ✨
-   - Many user friendly features
+  - User friendly UI and features

 ## 📚 Requirements